Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 Rather than re-using code in super-classes, you re-use code by giving similar entities similar components.

-Since components are self-contained, they can be interchanged to create fantastic new entities.
+Since components are self-contained, they can be interchanged to create new entities.

 You can also take components from one game and put them into another extremely easily.